MetPX/sarracenia/doc/Dev.rst

 * Ensure the code mirror is updated by checking the **Import details** by checking `this page for sarracenia <https://code.launchpad.net/~ssc-hpc-chp-spc/metpx-sarracenia/+git/trunk>`_
 * if the code is out of date, do **Import Now** , and wait a few minutes while it is updated.
 * once the repository is upto date, proceed with the build request.
+* NOTE: **for some repositories, the builds are based on the master branch, for the MetPX repository, it is based on v2_stable.**
 * Go to the `sarracenia release <https://code.launchpad.net/~ssc-hpc-chp-spc/+recipe/sarracenia-release>`_ recipe
 * Click on the **Request build(s)** button to create a new release
 * for Sarrac, follow the procedure `here <https://github.com/MetPX/sarrac#release-process>`_